AccelByte/accelbyte-typescript-sdk/packages/examples/widgets-next-example/README.md

 2. Catalog page with the list of items
 3. Ability to click and see and purchase an item
 4. A Payment page is shown when `Buy Now` button is clicked
-5. A Stripe payment station is shown allowing to complete the purchase
+5. A Checkout page is shown using Stripe payment station allowing to complete the purchase

  ### Login Page